Teachiq/eslint-config/README.md

 `npm install -D @teachiq/eslint-config`

 ## Using
-Make sure all your local Eslint dependencies are removed.
+Make sure all your local Eslint dependencies are removed along with anything related to prettier.

 After install you need a `.eslintrc.js` in your project.